Generally, exclusion is used as a last resort when all other available alternatives have been tried.

 You may wish to challenge the exclusion if:

-• you don’t want your child back in the school, but you feel the exclusion
+- you don’t want your child back in the school, but you feel the exclusion was unfair

-You have the right to challenge the exclusion by making representations to the school governors and, if they don’t agree with you, you can appeal to an Independent Appeal Panel.
-More information will be provided when you are contacted by Royal Greenwich’s Exclusions Officer.
+You have the right to challenge the exclusion by making representations to the school governors.
+If they don’t agree with you, you can appeal to an Independent Appeal Panel.
+You'll get more information when you are contacted by Royal Greenwich’s Exclusions Officer.

 Law and guidance on exclusions